ad1tyaaa/100days/round-1.md

 ## Update : 21 January 2024

 So, I had to go out of station and I forgot my laptop at home 😢.
 So, I couldn't study DSA and update the repo for the last 2-3 days.
 I was studying Operating Systems doring this time though.
 It didn't need me to write any code so.
 But, now I finally have my laptop so I'll update the repo today.
 I'm studying OOPS now.

+## day 55 : 21 January 2024

+I started OOPS today.
+I have finished OOPS lecture till Constructors.
+The lecture isn't over yet, but, as it is large I am going to finish it by tomorrow.
+And, Then there is 1 more lecture before I am done with OOPS.
+I am thinking in next 2-3 days I'll be done with it.
+That's it for today.